-A kidney stone is a solid mass made up of tiny crystals.
+A kidney stone is a small solid mass made up of tiny crystals.
 You had a medical procedure called lithotripsy to break up the kidney stones.
 This article gives you advice on what to expect and how to take care of yourself after the procedure.

 When You're in the Hospital